Adacel (Diphtheria Toxoid, Tetanus Toxoid, Pertactin, Pertussis Filamentous Haemagglutinin, Pertussis Fimbriae 2 + 3, Pertussis Toxoid)

 What Is Adacel Used For?

-Adacel is a vaccine that helps protect against three serious diseases: whooping cough (pertussis), tetanus, and diphtheria.
-It’s designed as a booster shot for people who have already received their childhood immunizations.
+Adacel is a vaccine designed to provide protection against whooping cough, tetanus, and diphtheria.
+It is administered as a booster for individuals who have previously received childhood immunizations.

 Primary Uses